-The duo created the comedy together, with Tigelaar set to write the script.
-Both will executive produce alongside Lynn Grossman.
+The duo created the comedy together with Tigelaar set to write the script.
+Both will exec produce alongside Lynn Grossman.

-Michaelson - who frequently injects humor into her concerts with wit and snark between songs - started playing piano at age 4.
-She studied theater at Binghamton University and was a member of a co-ed a cappella group, a theater repertory company and the Pappy Parker Players, an improv comedy group.
-After launching her first album in 2005, Michaelson followed that up with 2006's independently released Girls and Boys.
+Michaelson -- who frequently injects humor into her concerts with wit and snark between songs -- started playing piano at 4.
+She studied theater at Binghamton University and was a member of a co-ed a cappella group, the theater repertory company as well as the Pappy Parker Players -- an improv comedy group.
+After launching her first album in 2005, she followed that up with 2006's independently released Girls and Boys.
 Many of her songs have been featured on ABC's Grey's Anatomy.
-After signing with Original Signal Recordings, Girls and Boys was rereleased a year later and debuted on the Billboard charts, peaking at No. 63.
+After signing with Original Signal Recordings, Girls and Boys was re-released a year later and debuted on the Billboard charts, peaking at No. 63.

 The Way I Am expands Tigelaar's relationship with Hulu beyond Casual.
-She also is readying a comedy at Showtime with Nina Tassler called The Middlesteins.
+She's also readying a comedy at Showtime with Nina Tassler called The Middlesteins.
 The Life Unexpected creator is repped by UTA and Ziffren Brittenham.
 Michaelson is with UTA and Secret Road Management.

 The Way I Am comes as Hulu is poised to say farewell to comedy The Mindy Project later this year.
-Its comedy slate also features Difficult People and a Sarah Silverman variety show.
+Their comedy slate also features Difficult People and a Sarah Silverman variety show.